 By Claudia from My Adventures Across The World

 I am a firm believer that travel insurance is the kind of thing you buy before traveling in the hope you never make use of it.
 However, there have been a few occasions in which I have had to make use of it.

 The last time was while I was visiting Buenos Aires.
-I realized that I felt the urge to pee way too often and quickly recognized the symptoms of a urinary tract infection.
+I realized that I felt the urge to pee way too often and quickly recognized urinary tract infection symptoms.

 Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription), I called the insurance company that localized the nearest hospital I could access.
 As soon as I arrived, I was admitted without paying a dime, and I was run through some tests.

 Once it was established that it was indeed a urinary infection causing the symptoms, I was sent to a pharmacy where I paid the equivalent of €30 for medications.
 This was the only sum I had to cover – I just assume the costs would have been much higher if I didn’t have travel insurance.